 Hypnotherapy can’t erase the traumatic events, but it allows you to access the memories that are stored in your subconscious mind and the physical body.
 The event would need to be brought to the surface and then processed, released, and transformed.
 The distressing memory may make you feel like you have a total lack of control over your mind and body, perhaps nightmares, but with hypnotherapy you get the tools and the opportunities to take back a sense of control.

-Trauma victims engage often in avoidance behavior with dissociation, substance abuse, or addiction.
-The goal of hypnotherapy here is to find lost parts that became hidden, in order to survive.
+Trauma victims engage often in avoidance behavior with dissociation, substance abuse, etc. The goal of hypnotherapy here is to find lost parts that became hidden, in order to survive.
 When using Age Regression therapy during hypnotic session, a powerful technique, you can set yourself on the path towards healing and wholeness.

 During traumatic event, a sense of safety is gone, and many negative conclusions are made about yourself and other people, and the world becomes a scary place, putting nervous system on constant alert.
 In hypnotherapy, the negative conclusion can be accessed and changed to expedite your healing.